bartobri/no-more-secrets/README.md

 Clear the screen prior to printing any output.
-Specifically, it saves the state of the terminal (all current output), and restores it once the effect is comlpeted.
+Specifically, it saves the state of the terminal (all current output), and restores it once the effect is completed.
 Note that when using this option, `nms` requires the user to press a key before restoring the terminal.

 `-v`